ArhamF/portfolio/README.md

 ### Deployment

-To deploy the site, you can use the `build` command to generate a production build, and then deploy the contents of the `build` directory to your hosting provider.
+To deploy the site, you can use the `build` command to generate a production build and then deploy the contents of the `build` directory to your hosting provider.

 ## Code Structure